 ADR Master is able to sync & playback to a variety of different display sources simultaneously - each with their own unique display & overlay settings.
 Each video device in the Display tab in Preferences offers separate settings so you can decide what each video device should display in a very precise manner.

 When ADR Master is launched, it scans the system for all available video devices.
 PCIe cards or external devices with multiple outputs show up as separate video devices per output.
-ADR Master Studio offers a maximum of 2 simultaneous Blackmagic and/or AJA hardware video device outputs.
-These can be from the same multi-output hardware video device, or from 2 different hardware video devices.
-If your video device offers more than 2 outputs, only 2 of them can be enabled in ADR Master at any one time.
+ADR Master Studio offers a maximum of two simultaneous Avid®, Blackmagic and/or AJA hardware video device outputs.
+These can be from the same multi-output hardware video device, or from two different hardware video devices.
+If your video device offers more than two outputs, only two of them can be enabled in ADR Master at any one time.

 If you are running Pro Tools® 11 or later simultaneously on the same computer, please make sure that the Avid® Video Engine (AVE) is always disabled.
 Leaving this enabled can severely impact ADR Master’s performance, & in the worst case can cause the video devices to be blocked by Pro Tools® - such that they don’t show up as video output devices in ADR Master.
 The AVE can be disabled by going to the Pro Tools® Setup > Playback Engine menu & making sure that the ‘Video Engine Enable’ option is not ticked.